The Glen Burnie Gophers are now at 15 wins this season and each has come with its very own heroes.

 Griffith had two strikes on her when she pulled Rachel Herrick's change-up down the third-base line for the game-winning triple.

 "When she got to third, I think her knees were shaking," said Broccolino.
-"We've been talking to her for over a month that she just has to relax.
-She puts so much pressure on herself and she's only a sophomore.
-That was huge."
+"We've been talking to her for over a month that she just has to relax."

-Broccolino went out of turn in his three-pitcher rotation to give Shacklock the opportunity to pitch in a county championship game.
+Broccolino went out of turn in his three-pitcher rotation to give Shacklock the opportunity to pitch in a county championship.

 She responded well, getting out of a bases-loaded jam in the first inning and then yielding one run in the second before settling in.